apapoudakis/myshell/README.md

 ## Basic functions of code:
 - main() : main starts interactive or batch mode based on the number of arguments

-- interactive() : reads the command from the user
+- interactive() : reads the commands from the user

 - batch() : reads the batchfile line by line